catalyzeio/stratum-docs/database-general.md

 ---
 title: Database General Information
 category: database
-summary: Learn about databases on Compliant Cloud.
+summary: Learn about databases on The Platform.
 ---

 ## What versions of the [supported databases](/compliant-cloud/articles/supported-databases/) does Datica use?